From Persian to Shag: A Guide to Rug Types and Styles

 Size and Placement: The Foundation of Great Bedroom Flooring Enhancements

-One of the first steps in any bedroom flooring enhancements project is getting the rug’s size and placement just right.
+Getting the rug’s size and placement just right is essential for any bedroom flooring enhancement project.
 This foundational choice sets the tone for your entire room.
 For a harmonious, cozy space, try these layout tips:

 The Right Rug Size for Bedroom Flooring Enhancements